For general usage of the phpBB software used for this forum please follow this link to the phpBB FAQ

 1.3.
 All users should get used to checking their private messages (see the options at the top of the page).
 Private messages could contain important information from a forum administrator or moderator, and are also the most appropriate medium for personal discussions and disputes.

 1.4.
-Re-registering under a different username following a ban will not be tolerated.
+Re-registering under a different username following a ban will not be tolerated and result in a permanent ban.
 Duplicate accounts will likely be deleted.
 The forum software monitors IP addresses and therefore this sort of activity is easily traced; users are asked not to risk a whole IP range being banned as a result of their behaviour.2.
 General Conduct

 Users are requested to have regard to the following rules when participating in general discussion.

 2.1.
 The UnrealSP.Org forums are a "mature" forum community for a "mature" game.
 Users of all ages and backgrounds are welcome, but all users must be prepared to be civil and respect others' opinions.
-Flame wars, abusive language, name-calling and smear campaigns against members of other forum or gaming communities will not be tolerated; failure to respect these requirements could result in a ban.
+Flame wars, abusive language, name-calling and smear campaigns against members of other forum or gaming communities will not be tolerated; failure to respect these requirements will result in warnings and, in worse cases, suspensions and permanent bans.
 Users are also requested to express themselves without falling back on profanity to make a point.